AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/README.md

 ## Installation ##

-1. Clone the DRLND Repository and install PyTorch, the ML-Agents toolkit, and a few more Python packages required following these steps:
+1. Create conda's virtual environment, clone DRLND repo, and Python packages following these steps:

     1.1.
-Create (and activate) a new environment with Python 3.6.
+Create (and activate) a new conda's environment with Python 3.6.

     - __Linux__ or __Mac__:
     ```bash